 What Can You Eat for Lunch to Lose Weight Fast?

-Cut calories and become more active to maintain a calorie deficit, which you need to lose weight; however, eating too few calories can do more harm to our bodies than good .
+According to Forbes, cut calories and become more active to maintain a calorie deficit, which you need to lose weight; however, eating too few calories can do more harm to our bodies than good .

 Here are some diet-specific healthy lunches we have tried, found delicious, and highly recommend.

-Studies show some people have successfully met weight loss goals following a plant-based diet .
+According to a 2020 study published in the National Center for Biotechnology Information (NCBI), some people have successfully met weight loss goals following a plant-based diet .
 Lentil soup tends to be a popular go-to for a filling, healthy, plant-based midday meal.

 There are countless other options, but getting all the nutrients you need may take a little more planning on a plant-based diet.

-For instance, protein is essential for weight loss because it can boost metabolism, suppresses appetite, and benefits many hormones that regulate weight .
+As stated in Healthline's article, for instance, protein is essential for weight loss because it can boost metabolism, suppresses appetite, and benefits many hormones that regulate weight .